-Walter Thorne is Director of Facilities, Associate Chaplain, and a member of the Religion and Ethics Department.
+Walter Thorne is Director of Facilities, Associate Chaplain, and a member of the Religion, Ethics, and Philosophy Department.
 He also teaches a course in economics.

 Walter holds a BA in economics and religious studies from the University of Virginia and received a Master of Divinity from the University of Chicago Divinity School in 2014.
 He is currently discerning a call to ordained ministry in the Episcopal Church.

 His academic interests include behavioral economics, biblical studies, Christian history, and eastern orthodox theology.
 Walter grew up in Washington, DC where he graduated from St. Albans School in 2007.

 Mark Zalin is Director of Athletics and Physical Education and Director of Safety and Security.
 He received his BA from The University of California, Santa Barbara and his MA from California State University.
 He added lifetime teaching credentials in Health and Physical Education from UCSB.

 Mark brings a wealth of instructional, coaching and athletic administrative experience at the primary, secondary, collegiate, and national-team level.
 During his 11-year tenure at Harvard Westlake, he was a California Interscholastic Federation Championship coach.
 He moved on to the The University of California, Berkeley, where he was a Collegiate National Championship coach.
 He was asked by Stanford Head coach and 1992 and 1996 Head Olympic Coach, Fred Sturm, to join the USA Volleyball Elite Development staff, working at the Olympic Training Center in Colorado Springs as well as USA Team Headquarters in Southern California.
 He enjoyed national and international travel and was part of an Olympic medal-winning staff at The Games of the XXV Olympiad.
 When his time and schedule permits, he still works at camps and clinics for the national team.
 When the World Cup Soccer Games came to the USA in 1994, Mark served in an administrative capacity with the USA, Bulgarian, and Swiss teams.